gorules/zen/core/expression/README.md

-# ZEN Parser
+# ZEN Expression

-Virtual machine for business-first expression language used in Zen business rules engine by GoRules.
+Zen Expression is business-first expression language used in Zen Business rules engine by GoRules.
 The language is designed to follow these principles:

 - Side-effect free